osnr/rpi-bitbang-ethernet/README.md

 (vague)

-Different packets!
+Make the packet vary!
 Based on GPIO pin input?
 It is a little sad to just send a fixed packet.
 It feels like I'm betraying the spirit of the programmable computer, which is supposed to take input and change over time.
 This thing might as well be a fixed circuit.

 Internet!
+Maybe this would just work out of the box?

 Receive packets!
 You might need to do more physical [analog stuff](https://www.fpga4fun.com/10BASE-T4.html) to make it work, but I